 The Hotel Posada Carmina has a lovely patio restaurant, Maria Xoconostle Cocina Mexicana, for breakfast, lunch or dinner (Wednesday through Saturday) at Cuna de Allende #7.
 I always enjoyed it, but had not been back for a few years.
 On my recent trip I went for brunch and loved my omelette with goat cheese, tomatoes and basil.
 I also liked the atmosphere with a fountain, music, birds singing and colonial architecture.
 It is a nice respite when Centro is busy.

 Pork Belly: Make sure to visit Pork Belly which has a very creative menu by Chef Erik Medina using fresh ingredients.
 They have a good selection of salads, sandwiches and entrees.
 I enjoyed the salmon entree for lunch.
 I went back for dinner and enjoyed the lamb shank with polenta and an arugula salad with tomatoes.
 They recently moved from Cinco de Mayo #10 to Sterling Dickinson #10.
-I just went to the new location which is larger.
-I really liked my omelette for brunch and my friend loved the brisket chilaquiles.
+I first went to the new location which is larger and really liked my omelette for brunch and my friend loved the brisket chilaquiles.
 I went back for the third time in the new location and had the best pulled pork sandwich!
-It has two outdoor terraces.
+After seeing a social media post, I went back to try their brisket sandwich with bbq sauce and monterey jack cheese.
+It was one of the best sandwiches I have had in SMA.
+It has two outdoor terraces and just opened a small rooftop terrace in 2022.
 They recently opened Pork Belly Tacos & Cocktails at Cuna de Allende 15.

 Nearby is Deli Q which several of my neighborhood friends enjoy.
 They feature deli items to go like pastas, salads, and quiche along with pastries, sandwiches and more in a casual spot at Margarito Ledesma #6A.

-I recently went on my second food tour through the Taste of San Miguel.
+I recently went on my second food tour through San Miguel Food Tours.
 The Taco & Tequila is a food tasting and cultural walking tour held in the evenings two days a week.
 Private tours can be arranged on other nights.
 Highlights of the tour for me was finding some new casual spots that I had not been to before.
 These included Don Taco y Tequila at Hernandez Macias #83.
 This is fun spot with a contemporary design.
 I really enjoyed trying my first sotol, a cousin of tequila and mezcal.
+They are offering a number of new tours including one called Chocolate & Cobblestones.
+I can’t wait to go.

 Baja Fish Taquito, at Mesones #11B, is a casual spot for fish tacos with a newly added rooftop.
 I also loved trying the agave beer by Cerveceria Allende.
 I went back recently for a lunch with friends on the rooftop terrace.
 I had some excellent shrimp tacos and a tasty vanilla flan.